Are you invested in the health of the Chesapeake Bay region?

 Current Open Positions

-Established in 1985, the Chesapeake Bay Trust uses grantmaking as a method to promote community-based participation in the restoration and protection of the natural resources of Maryland and the Chesapeake Bay region, with current annual grant-making of approximately $25 million.
-The Trust currently allocates these grant funds through 350-400 awards per year to entities of all sizes and capacities who apply through open, competitive calls for proposals as well as programs such as the Chesapeake Conservation and Climate Corps.
-Part of the Trust’s mission is to help community-based grantees, some of whom are new to grant-seeking and have not been served before by natural resources grant programs, access resources (and be compliant with any requirements), thereby increasing the number of people and entities who are participating in natural resources restoration and protection.
-Governments can do a lot, but everyday people and groups are an important part of the solution.
-The compliance team at the Trust ensures that we can grow the base in a compliant manner.
+Established in 1985, the Chesapeake Bay Trust uses grant-making as a method to promote community-based participation in the restoration and protection of the natural resources of Maryland and the Chesapeake Bay region.
+In the past fifteen years, the Trust has doubled its grant-making five times through new revenue from a wide range of partners, with current annual grant-making of approximately $25 million.
+The Trust currently allocates these funds through 350 to 400 awards per year to entities who apply through open, competitive calls for proposals as well as programs such as the Chesapeake Conservation and Climate Corps.

-The position will remain open until filled.
-Please submit a resume and cover letter to apply.
+The position will remain open until filled, but for best consideration apply by September 15, 2025.
+Please submit your resume and cover letter.
 Your cover letter is the most important piece of your application.
-In your cover letter, please address your ability to accomplish the duties of the position as listed above.
+In your cover letter, please address your ability, based on your skills and experience, to accomplish the specific duties of the position as outlined earlier.
 Please do not simply list your previous experience.
-Your cover letter should describe what makes you a match for this position, and why this position is a match for you.
+Your cover letter should describe what makes you a strong candidate specifically for this position, and why this position is a match for you.

 Chesapeake Bay Trust Values